 However, what is even more commonly fatal to companies both big and small is the loss of vital data.
 Many businesses can handle cleaning up flood damage, and they regain their footing quickly after a natural disaster.
 Still, if on-site servers, computers or network infrastructure soaks up the brunt of the water, then it's going to be difficult, if not impossible, to get the company back to a pre-disaster point.
-If a company's
+If a company's main server fails, it can mean thousands of hours of hard work down the drain, the loss of most clientele and hundreds of hours of downtime spent

-Continued on pg.2
+Continued on page 2